 Elevated above the Mediterranean, Finca Cortesin strikes the perfect harmony between Andalusian tradition and contemporary luxury.

-Spanning 530 acres, the estate is dotted with fragrant gardens, palm-laden terraces, twinkling fountains and also features a world-class golf course and a selection of delectable restaurants.
+Spanning 530 acres, the estate is dotted with fragrant gardens, palm-laden terraces, and twinkling fountains and also features a world-class golf course and a selection of delectable restaurants.
 All of this makes it one of the country’s most coveted resorts as well as one of Spain’s most beautiful wedding destinations, attracting brides and grooms from across the globe.

 For weddings, the Andalusian resort offers exclusive use, giving the wedding party free reign over all 67 suites, swimming pools and gardens.